Confinement-driven state transition and bistability in schooling fish: Appendix III: Role of the aspect ratio of the tank

-We hypothesize that these observations explain the experimental results obtained by \cite{tunstrom_collective_2013}: they report that, when reducing the swimming area, higher confinement density do not lead to increased time spent milling.
-However, this reduction of area was conducted at an aspect ratio of approximately 2 (66 $\times$ 38 cm) which mean they might have observed the same phenomenon of geometrical suppression of milling that we describe here.
+We hypothesize that these observations explain the experimental results obtained by Tunström et al. \cite{tunstrom2013}: they reported that, when reducing the swimming area, higher confinement density does not lead to increased time spent milling.
+However, this reduction of area was conducted at an aspect ratio of approximately 2 (66 $\times$ 38 cm), which means that they might have observed the same phenomenon of geometrical suppression of milling that we describe here.